nonokangwei/Stable-Diffusion-on-GCP/README.md

 | [Training](./Training)             | Contains the code for training DreamBooth on Vertex AI                                                                              |

 ## Introduction
    This project uses the popular AUTOMATIC1111 web interface [Stable-Diffusion-WebUI](https://github.com/AUTOMATIC11111/stable-diffusion-webui) as the user interface that can be accessed from anywhere at any time.
-You build and deploy Stable Diffusion model into a Kubernetes cluster; use Cloud Build to quickly build a docker image with your Stable Diffusion models and extensions, then create a deployment based on the docker image created.
+You build and deploy Stable Diffusion model into a Kubernetes cluster; use Cloud Build to build a docker image with your Stable Diffusion models and extensions, then create a deployment based on the docker image created.

    Projects and products utilised include:
 *   [GKE](https://cloud.google.com/kubernetes-engine) for hosting Stable Diffusion and attaching GPU hardware to nodes in your Kubernetes cluster.